Crab dip: History

+It was not until the 1950s that Olver identifies a recipe calling the dish "crab dip", she credits this to the word dip arising in the dipping sauce sense in the period after World War II, (Note: The Oxford English Dictionary dates the earliest use of dip in this sense to 1960.) and the first identified crab dip using cream cheese is listed in 1961 in the Los Angeles Times.
+Crab dips became popular in the 1970s, prepared in a double boiler or oven, at a time when warm dips were viewed as sophisticated appetizers.
+When baked, these crab dips were often topped with slivered almonds.

 Stadium concessions

 The Nationals Park baseball park in the Navy Yard neighborhood of Washington, D.C., the home ballpark for the Washington Nationals, offers a sandwich prepared with a half-smoke, Maryland crab dip and Virginia ham called "The DMV" as part of its concessions.
 It was reported in August 2014 that Byrd Stadium on the campus of the University of Maryland in College Park, Maryland planned to offer a large 1+1/2 lb soft pretzel baked with crab dip and melted cheese that serves four people as part of its concessions.
 Byrd Stadium also offers other foods prepared with crab, such as nachos and "crab fries".